Befezdow/settings-control/README.md

 Complexes were developed in NGTU R.E.
 Alekseeva.

 Back-end use Python3 with Flask framework.
-Front-end developed on JavaScript with Vue.js
+Front-end was developed on JavaScript with Vue.js

 To use it on production we use NGINX to host JS files and waitress to lauch python server.
 Egor's main target was to configure different types of research complexes.